Pavanikoduru/yii2-docker-deployment/README.md

 3. Run the Docker container:
 docker run -d -p 8000:80 --name yii2_app yii2-app

+If port already in use means:
+Stop and Remove the container: docker stop yii2_app docker rm yii2_app

+then agaon run the docker conatiner command

 4. Open the app in your browser
 Go to http://localhost:8000